High-performance Premium Storage and managed disks for VMs

 Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines (VMs) with input/output (I/O)-intensive workloads.
 VM disks that use Premium Storage store data on solid-state drives (SSDs).
 To take advantage of the speed and performance of premium storage disks, you can migrate existing VM disks to Premium Storage.

 In Azure, you can attach several premium storage disks to a VM.
-Using multiple disks gives your applications up to 256 TB of storage per VM.
+Using multiple disks gives your applications up to 256 TB of storage per VM, if you use the preview sizes your application can have up to around 2 PiB of storage per VM.
 With Premium Storage, your applications can achieve 80,000 I/O operations per second (IOPS) per VM, and a disk throughput of up to 2,000 megabytes per second (MB/s) per VM.
 Read operations give you very low latencies.

 With Premium Storage, Azure offers the ability to truly lift-and-shift demanding enterprise applications like Dynamics AX, Dynamics CRM, Exchange Server, SAP Business Suite, and SharePoint farms to the cloud.
 You can run performance-intensive database workloads in applications like SQL Server, Oracle, MongoDB, MySQL, and Redis, which require consistent high performance and low latency.